Goalsum/TataruBook/docs/tables_and_views.md

 Note that there are two differences between this view compared to [income_and_expenses]({{ site.baseurl }}/tables_and_views.html#income_and_expenses) view:
 1. In `flow_stats`, different internal accounts are counted separately, but in `income_and_expenses` the amounts of transactions from different internal accounts and the same external account are added up and combined;
-1. `flow_stats` only shows statistics that are aggregated by the amount of change in the corresponding asset, but `income_and_expenses` also shows market values converted to standard asset based on the price of the asset.
+1. `flow_stats` only shows statistics that are aggregated by the amount of change in the corresponding asset, but `income_and_expenses` also shows market values converted to standard asset based on the unit price of the asset.

 **Fields**
 - `flow_index`: external account index from `account_index` in [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table.